photo of ucann app

 How might we replicate this onboarding process inside the portal so students can become Subject Matter Experts like Carlie to improve the user experience?

 After this conversation, I scheduled an interview with Mike Ormsby, the Director of One Stop Student Services at UConn.
-I wanted to widen my perspective on Student Information Systems by learning about the general field itself.
-The main points I wanted to touch on were
+One Stop Student Services oversees FAFSA and class registration.
+I wanted to widen my perspective on Student Information Systems by learning about the general field itself, and his work with.

-The main two softwares he is familiar with is Peoplesoft and Banner, while both systems are archaic, he prefers Banner because Banner allows you to see a variety of information on one screen such as the GPA, credits, and schedule.
+The two main software he is familiar with are PeopleSoft and Banner, while both systems are archaic, he prefers Banner because Banner allows you to see a variety of information on one screen such as the GPA, credits, and schedule.
 Banner is used at smaller institutions so there is more customization, therefore, a better user interface

 The main issue with student admin is not where the information lives, but what it means.
 For example, students can access their financial aid package, but they struggle to understand what it means

-After learning about Mike's experience with Banner and Peoplesoft, I wanted to research these other softwares to see how their UI differed from one another.
+After learning about Mike's experience with Banner and Peoplesoft, I wanted to research this other software to see how their UI differed from one another.

 Oracle PeopleSoft

 Oracle PeopleSoft is the most common Student Information System on the market.
 Schools such as the University of Connecticut and Penn State University rely on the software to store student information.
-It is characterized by its tileing schematic on the home page, which users can drill down into to find out more information in each section.
+It is characterized by its tiling UI on the home page, which users can drill down into to find out more information on each section.

 Ellucian Banner

 Ellucian Banner is used by over 1,400 campuses such as Oral Roberts University.
 It allows for seamless access for students to plan, register, and build schedules.
 It gives advisors guidance on recommending classes for students and showing trends to them so they can see their progress to graduation.
-Rather than relying on a side navigation, it utilizes a homepage tiling schematic similar to Peoplesoft.
+Rather than relying on a side navigation, it utilizes a homepage tiling schematic like PeopleSoft.

 Jenzabar

 Jenzabar is used by over 1,400 campuses such as Gordon College.
-It is characterized by different “Hubs”, that organize information by category.
-Elucian uses a side navigation system for users to go through information, and utilizes a dashboard layout to show multiple widgets per screen
+It is characterized by different “Hubs,” that organize information by category.

 Workday